inishchith/chaoss-microtasks/microtask-3/readme.md

 #### `uuid` :

+- `uuid` attribute is a unique identifier of every item extracted with the help of Perceval.
-- `uuid` ( unique identifier ) attribute is the SHA-1 Hash of the string.
+- The attribute is represented in the form of SHA-1 Hash of the string.
 A string is our case is formed via concatenation of the values from a list using `:` ( colon symbol ).

 - for example